 Further work is required to evaluate this material in the stress relieved and beta annealed conditions.

-If you are interested in learning more about additive manufacturing or the properties of materials being used in your additively manufactured parts, please feel free to contact me, Steve Massey, at 614.688.5000, or email@example.com.
+If you are interested in learning more about additive manufacturing or the properties of materials being used in your additively manufactured parts, please contact EWI at [email protected] or click here.